famished-tiger/RaccLexer/README.md

 RaccLexer
 =========

-A lexer (aka lexical scanner or tokenizer) for the RACC parser
+A lexer (aka lexical scanner or tokenizer) for the RACC parser.